For Sale: Super-Fortified And Booby-Trapped Estate

 Should intruders make their way to the inner chambers of the house, they would still be vulnerable to a defense system called Man Traps.
 These discreetly placed nozzles can release stored gases that could incapacitate the person (if the homeowner has obtained noxious enough materials) or at least use harmless gases to obscure the visibility in the room so someone can’t escape.

-An observation tower with remote window control oversees the property.
+An observation tower with remote window control oversees the mls listings fort lauderdale.
 It comes with a glass floor and secret spiral staircase entry so residents can see enemies coming and make a quick getaway.

 The home has all the requirements for living off the grid – including water, electricity, heating, and a pantry big enough to hold a three-year supply of food.